Written in December 2019.

-In November 1973, I lived in Abbotsford with my husband, then we moved to Smiths Gully because we wanted space for our children to be able to run around and climb trees just as we once did.
-I’m now single and enjoying life in Panton Hills.
+In November 1973, I lived in Abbotsford with my husband, then we moved to Smiths Gully in 1976 because we wanted space for our children to be able to run around and climb trees just as we once did.
+I’m now single and enjoying life in Panton Hill.

 I enjoy learning new things and meeting people.

 I hope they will all re-gain their confidence in their level of skills and mobility on the tennis court.